 Boost Your Pricing Power by Building a Brand

 Adjusting prices presumes that you have some sort of pricing power.
-This means that you can raise your price without any significant reduction in sales or a drop in the demand for your products, ergo, customers are still willing to buy your stuff at the higher cost.
+This means that you can raise your price without any significant reduction in sales or a drop in the demand for your products, ergo, customers are still willing to buy your stuff at a higher cost.

 Your pricing power depends on a lot of things, but the easiest way to boost this is by building a brand that customers trust and recognize.

-We’re currently giving away free copies of our new book How to Build a 7 Figure Ecommerce Brand, and they’re going fast.
+We’re currently giving away free copies of our new book How to Build a 7-Figure Ecommerce Brand, and they’re going fast.
 Make sure to grab yourself a copy, as this book teaches you how to find and validate product niches and develop a sustainable brand design.

 If your competitors raise their prices and you don’t, chances are customers will prefer your product, but your inventory will get depleted much quicker than you might have planned.
 This could mean losing potential profits and losing sales to competitors who still have remaining inventory because of the price hike.